Urigo/angular-meteor/README.md

 - [Gitter](https://gitter.im/Urigo/angular-meteor)
 - [Report issues](https://github.com/Urigo/angular-meteor/issues)

-The chances to get a quick response there may be quite higher than posting a new issue here.
+The chances to get a quick response there is higher than posting a new issue here.

 If you've decided that it's likely a real issue, please consider going through the following list at first:
 - Check out common issues and troubleshoot [section](../../#common-issues-and-troubleshoot);
 - Check quickly recently [created](https://github.com/Urigo/angular2-meteor/issues)/[closed](https://github.com/Urigo/angular2-meteor/issues?q=is%3Aissue+is%3Aclosed) issues: chances are high that someone's already created a similar one or similar issue's been resolved;
 - If your issue looks nontrivial, we would approciate a small demo to reproduce it.
   You will also get a response much faster.